GrindPilled/grindpilled.github.io/README.md

 Your email address will only be used for the following purposes:

-- Sending you updates, news, and announcements related to our video game.
+- Sending you updates, news, and announcements related to our video games.
 - Providing information on upcoming features, events, or promotions related to GrindPilled.

 We collect and process your email address based on **your consent**, which you provide by signing up for our mailing list.
 You can withdraw this consent at any time by unsubscribing.